TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sqldb-perf-block-deadlock.md

             "id": "transaction_isolation_hint",
             "order": 50,
             "controlType": "dropdown",
-            "displayLabel": "Is the transaction isolation level set in the API or in query hints?
+            "displayLabel": "Is the transaction isolation level set in the API or in query hints?", "watermarkText": "Choose an option",
-Note: On Azure SQL Database, setting the isolation level to READ COMMITTED defaults to READ COMMITTED SNAPSHOT.",
-            "watermarkText": "Choose an option",
             "dropdownOptions": [
                 {